-CFDs are leveraged products that, due to underlying market movement, can generate losses rapidly.
-Losses can exceed the amount invested and you may be required to deposit additional funds.
+Spread bets are leveraged products that, due to underlying market movement, can generate losses rapidly.
+Losses can exceed the amount invested in a given position and you may be required to deposit additional funds in order to maintain your positions.
 There is no capital protection against market risk, credit risk or liquidity risk.
+It is possible to lose the total balance on your account.

 Be aware of currency risk.
-It is possible to buy or CFDs on an interest rate in a currency which is different to the base currency of your account.
+It is possible to buy or sell spread bets on an equity in a currency which is different to the base currency of your account.
 The final return you may get depends on the exchange rate between the two currencies.
 This risk is not considered in the indicator shown above.